DPBandA/job-management-tracking-system/doc/Development.md

 - Complete PO Jasper form:
   * Copy and use PR form as basis.
   * Generate from "Forms menu.
+- Add a "Order" tab that allows entry of information for the PO such as terms.
+Add the required fields to the PR class.
 - For PO form get the terms and conditions from the printed form and place after the page break in the jasper form.
 - Allow only the PO and fin admin to export pr and po forms.